 Watering is critical keeping the water on the ground feeding the roots and not on the leaves where they can become diseased.

-It is also important to water weekly and deeply to keep the plant producing cucumbers.
+It is also important to water weekly and up to 2-3 times in very hot weather, and deeply to keep the plant producing cucumbers.

-To keep your plants producing fruit you will need to harvest fruit often, this will help the plant to continue to blossom and produce fruit that is tender and sweet.
+The best ways to grow cucumbers and keep your plants producing fruit, you will need to harvest fruit often, this will help the plant to continue to blossom and produce fruit that is tender and sweet.

 Growing cucumbers are an easy vegetable to grow and if you grow them vertically they will not take up much space.